 - Preheat oven to 350°F / 175°C. Line the bottom and the sides of two 8" (20cm) baking pans with parchment paper.
 Set aside.

 - Make the lemon cream cheese frosting: In a large mixing bowl, using a handheld or stand mixer fitted with a paddle attachment, whisk butter on medium speed until creamy.
 Add cream cheese and whisk until smooth and combined.
 Sift in powdered sugar and stir until well combined and creamy.
-Add 1 tbsp lemon juice at a time and stir until smooth and creamy.
+Add 1 tablespoon lemon juice at a time and stir until smooth and creamy.
 The frosting should be creamy but firm enough to frost the cake with an offset spatula.
 If the frosting is too soft, add more powdered sugar.
 If the frosting is too firm, add more lemon juice.
 Watch the video and the pictures above to see the consistency of the frosting.

 - Assemble the cake: Cut a thin layer off the tops of your cakes to create a flat surface if needed.
 Then cut each cake in half horizontally.
 Place one cake layer on a cake stand or serving plate.
 Spread ¼ of the frosting over the cake.
 The frosting should be higher around the edges that it holds the blueberry filling inside the cake (watch the video and the step-by-step photos for better understanding).
 Layer with ⅓ of the blueberry filling (where the frosting is lower).
 Repeat two more times.
 Place last cake layer on top and lightly frost the outside and the sides of the cake with the remaining frosting.
 Chill 4 hours in the fridge.
 Store leftovers in an airtight container in the fridge up to 4 days.